bjaxqq/SER375/README.md

 ## Tools and Languages Used

-This course focuses on web development, so we used HTML, CSS, [TO BE FILLED IN].
+This course focuses on web development, so we used HTML, CSS, JavaScript, [TO BE FILLED IN].
 This was paired with the Live Server extension in VSCode to easily view the webpages in Google Chrome (or any browser for that matter).

 ## Presentation of Webpages